 The senior population has been identified as one of the most promising markets.
 Most seniors deal with not only making life-changing decisions before retirement but also the monetary tension that can surround their retirement.
 One of those issues: Outliving their savings.
 So with this reasoning in mind, many are hopping on the investment train and thanks to Robo advisors, it is now done from the comfort of their own home for a fraction of the price paid to a financial advisor in person.

 Biometric technology has been talked about for the past few years and more recently, has been the latest tool employed in the financial services industry.
 Banks and financial institutions have begun to place much more emphasis on the security of their customers and their customers’ data after multiple international incidents of data breaches.

-Biometrics is not just being applied to point of sale purchases but also integrated into online banking and mobile banking along with other measures such as voice and iris recognition.
+Biometrics is not just being applied to point-of-sale purchases but also integrated into online banking and mobile banking along with other measures such as voice and iris recognition.
 With a majority of mobile phones and computers now equipped with at least a fingerprint scanner, accessibility is no longer an issue.
-Judging from these technological introductions and rumoured news of planned additions, it is safe to say the revolution of the money management world is not slowing down anytime soon.
+Judging from these technological introductions and rumored news of planned additions, it is safe to say the revolution of the money management world is not slowing down anytime soon.